30040482/Contact-Card/Timeline.md

     Why did Yuridia Soberanis and her daughter qualify for shelter at Poor Magazine?

-    How many other members of the Soberanis family sign Poor Magazine’s contract?
+    How many other members of the Soberanis family signed Poor Magazine’s contract?

     How many other members of the Soberanis family were staying at Poor Magazine?

+    Why does Federico's mother share proptery with Poor Magazine?

     Did his grandmother refuse to let him stay in her home when he was without shelter?